littleMario1974/litera2-android/README.md

-The application is used to search for words from letters entered by the user.
-It can be used in the popular game "Scrabble" or in the Polish version of this game available on the Internet under the title "Literaki".
-Publicly available resources were used as a word database.
-After entering the letters, the application searches for words from all letters or after pressing the "Search all" button, it searches for all possible words from the given letters.
+The application helps users search for words based on the letters they input.
+It can be particularly useful for popular games like "Scrabble" or its Polish counterpart available online, "Literaki."
+The word database is built using publicly available resources.

+Users can enter letters, and the application will find words that can be formed from those letters.
+Additionally, by pressing the "Search all" button, the application will search for all possible word combinations from the given letters.

-For example - we enter "lit".
-Finds:
+For example, if you enter "lit" it will find:

 - lit
 - tli

-Press "Search all".
-Finds:
+If you press "Search all" it will find:

 - lit
 - tli
 - il